deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 <h2 align="center">9.Services </h2>
 <pre>
-~~ App Engine Standard is a managed platform-as-a-service (PaaS) offering on GCP, which allows you to deploy and manage applications without worrying about the underlying infrastructure.

 ~~ Compute Engine is an infrastructure-as-a-service (IaaS) offering on GCP that allows you to create and manage virtual machines.

+You have a web application deployed as a managed instance group, To ensure that the available capacity does not decrease during the gradual deployment of a new version of your web application, you should:
+~~ Perform a rolling-action start-update with maxSurge set to 1 and maxUnavailable set to 0.
+    -- MaxSurge: This option controls how many new instances can be created at once.
+By setting it to 1, you ensure that only one new instance is created at a time, gradually replacing the old instances with the new version.
+    -- MaxUnavailable: This option controls the maximum number of instances that can be unavailable at a time.
+By setting it to 0, you make sure that there is no instance downtime during the update.
+So instantly a new vm is up as previous one goes down.
+  -- This approach allows you to roll out the new version of your application gradually while keeping the capacity available and avoiding downtime.
+  -- eg, maxSurge set to 0, means no new instances will be created during the update. maxUnavailable set to 1 allows one instance to be unavailable at a time.

+~~ To change Service account of an existing VM:
+Download the JSON private key for the service account, ssh into the VM, and save the JSON under the "~/.gcloud/" directory with a filename like "compute-engine-service-account.json".
+Then, set the environment variable "GOOGLE_APPLICATION_CREDENTIALS" to the path of this file.
+This will configure the Google Cloud SDK and other applications running on the VM to use this service account.

+~~ IAM Role of Compute Storage Admin includes the necessary permissions to create, delete, and manage snapshots of persistent disks in Compute Engine.

 ~~ Cloud Storage Object Lifecycle Management is a feature that can be used to automatically move or delete objects in a bucket based on certain conditions such as age, time since last modification, and storage class.

 ~~ Google Cloud Deployment Manager is a tool that allows users to specify a "configuration file" of Google Cloud resources in a YAML or JSON file, and then deploy and manage those resources as a single unit.
 Deployment Manager provides a way to create, update, and delete deployments of resources, as well as to preview and validate deployments before they are executed.

+~~ App Engine Standard is a managed platform-as-a-service (PaaS) offering on GCP, which allows you to deploy and manage applications without worrying about the underlying infrastructure.
-~~ App Engine: Each Google Cloud project can contain only a single App Engine application, and once created you cannot change the location of your App Engine application.
+Each Google Cloud project can contain only a single App Engine application, and once created you cannot change the location of your App Engine application.
 It's possible to have multiple versions of the same application running simultaneously.
 App Engine provides a feature called Traffic Splitting which allows you to control the amount of traffic sent to each version of the application.
 Click the "Migrate Traffic" button in the App Engine Versions page in GCP and use "Split traffic" option and move the slider.
+For CLI, use the "--splits" option and specify the weight% for each app version.

-In case of a faulty deployment, the quickest way to revert to a previous version is to route 100% of the traffic to the previous version using the Traffic Splitting feature
+In case of a faulty deployment, the quickest way to revert to a previous version is to route 100% of the traffic to the previous version using the Traffic Splitting feature.

-The Activity log contains details about user activities for a specified time range on Google Cloud Platform services such as Cloud Storage, Compute Engine, and BigQuery.
+~~ The Activity log contains details about user activities for a specified time range on Google Cloud Platform services such as Cloud Storage, Compute Engine, and BigQuery.
 By filtering the Activity log, it is possible to view activities for a particular user.
 Stackdriver logs are general-purpose logs and may not provide detailed information about user activities on specific resources like Cloud Storage buckets.

+~~ Cloud VPN: VPN is best when performing data transfer between cloud and on-prem with 3gbps Max.
+If nothing is happening with on-prem then it is not needed.
+Cloud VPN requires that addresses be reserved for connection thus you will pay for reserved IP and also the resource being used.
+⭐ VPCs are Global and subnets across different regions can be accessed using private IPS, no Peering/VPN setup required.

 ~~ Cloud CDN: improves website performance by caching content in edge locations closer to the user.